Leonardo DiCaprio Praises Greta Thunberg

 Leonardo DiCaprio is the latest celebrity to praise Greta Thunberg for her activism efforts.
 This past Friday, the Academy Award-winning actor posted a photo of himself with the 16-year-old climate change activist on Instagram, where he stated that he hopes politicians will pay attention to what she’s saying.

-The photo has received over four million likes at the time of this writing, with many Instagram users sharing their support for their cause in the comments section.
+The photo has received over 4 million likes at the time of this writing, with many Instagram users sharing their support for their cause in the comments section.

 DiCaprio has been an outspoken environmental activist throughout the years.
 His Leonardo DiCaprio Foundation is dedicated to protecting wildlife and the environment, and has built several projects around the world to help the cause.

-As documented by the BBC, the organization recently donated $5 million to helping the Amazon rainforest after it was decimated by fires.
+As documented by the BBC, the organization recently donated $5 million to help the Amazon rainforest after it was decimated by fires.
 However, despite his dedication to these causes, the actor has also faced criticism for using private jets throughout the years.

 Thunberg rose to fame last year when she skipped school to protest outside the Swedish Parliament in a bid to demand more action to be taken against climate change.
 Earlier this year, she also gave a powerful speech to the United Nations, claiming that climate change is the foremost danger to the planet.